 Family Fun Night at the Telescopes: Instructors Analemma Society Staff

 Wondering about the earth in space and the kinds of strange objects that make up our universe?
 Then join our family introduction to Telescopes in the Roll-Top Observatory at Turner Farm Park and take a personal guided tour of the heavens and see the color of stars, open and globular clusters, nebulae and galaxies with your own eyes (dependent on the weather).
 No experience required.

 Astronomy for Family Fun: Various Instructors TBD

 Enjoy hands-on activities and looking through our telescopes to learn about the solar system and everything in it.
 Explore every corner, observe some planets (dependent on the weather), and find out why Earth is just right to support life.
-September 28 - Solar System.
+(Conducted September 28 - Solar System)

 Enjoy hands-on activities and looking through our telescopes to explore the universe (dependent on the weather) and learn about mind-boggling phenomena and celestial happenings.
-A different topic each night: October 26: Black Holes; November 6: Galaxies; December 7: Geminid Meteor Shower.
+A different topic each night: (Topic for December 7: Geminid Meteor Shower)

 On June 24, 2017, a bright Saturday morning, Fairfax County Park Authority and the Analemma Society hosted the dedication of the Historical Highway Marker Nr, 143.
 Clyde Smith, Chairman of the Virginia Department of Historic Resources Board explained that obtaining one of these markers on the side of the road requires quite a bit of effort to ensure accurate historical significance.